clayball/nector/README.md

-# NECTOR - by haXor2 for haX0rs
+# NECTOR - by haXors for haX0rs

 ![nector home](nector-home.png)